silvercircle/silvercircle.github.io/_got-theories/jaime/got-theories-jaime.md

 mixture wit many nuances.
 It also changed a lot over the course of the show..
 {:dc}

-During season one, he was the barely likable arrogant, self centered, snob-ish kingslayer, who believed he was the greatest sword fighter of all time and crippled an innocent young boy, because he and his even more evil sister didn't want to face consequences for their treacherous and incestious behavior.
+During season one, he was the barely likable arrogant, self centered, snob-ish kingslayer, who likewisely did not really see the problem at all. most
+believed he was the greatest sword fighter of all time and crippled an innocent young boy, because he and his even more evil sister didn't want to face consequences for their treacherous and incestious behavior.